-The mountain village of Valbona (or Valbonë in a sentence with a preposition like “to”, “in” or “from Valbona”), lies in the Valbona river valley, only a few kilometres from Montenegro.
-It used to be a village of around 1,500 people with an attractive hotel, but this was ruined after disturbances following the fall of the communist dictatorship in the early nineties.
+The mountain village of Valbona (or Valbonë in a sentence with a preposition) lies in the Valbona river valley, only a few kilometres from Montenegro.
+It used to be a village of around 1,500 people with an attractive hotel, ruined after disturbances following the fall of the communist dictatorship in the early nineties.
 There was absolute anarchy here in 1997 when the village was largely destroyed.
 But now it again provides accommodation for visitors and tourists who visit Valbona Valley National Park.

-It is a stunningly beautiful place; the river Valbona, Lumi i Valbonës, probably the clearest in all Albania, has its source in the mountains near here, around Rrogam.
-There are wild mountains all around, some still with snow on the peaks in midsummer.
-This is the real wild tribal area of Albania, its people fiercely loyal to each other.
+It is a stunningly beautiful place; the river Valbona, Lumi i Valbonës, probably the clearest in all Albania, has its source in the mountains near here, around Program.
+There are high mountains all around, some still with snow on the peaks in midsummer.
+It is the real wild tribal area of Albania, its people fiercely loyal to each other.
 People obeyed the ancient Kanun of Dukagjin, the Highland Law of northern Albania and Kosovo.
-Its emphasis is on honour but, more notoriously, it also had blood feuds that could last for centuries.
+Its emphasis is on honour, but, more notoriously, it also had blood feuds that could last for centuries.

-A road that leads along the narrow Valbona river for 22 kilometres from Bajram Curri finishes here, but a track can be followed through the riverbed to Rrogam and on to the village of Theth to the west.
+A road that leads along the narrow Valbona river for 22 kilometres from Bajram Curri finishes here.
+A track from Valbona exists through the riverbed to Rrogram and westwards to the village of Theth.
 These are genuinely the wildest Balkans, closed to outsiders for years but now offering great possibilities for adventurous travel.